-- Any pupils who are falling significantly outside of the range of expected academic achievement; or demonstrating a significantly slower rate of progress in relation to their peers will be monitored.
+- Any pupils who are falling significantly outside of the range of expected academic achievement for their year group; or demonstrating a significantly slower rate of progress in relation to their peers are identified and monitored.
 Parents may also raise concerns about their child's learning with the school.
-We take all parental requests seriously and investigate them all - Once a pupil has been identified as possibly having SEN they will be closely monitored by staff in order to gauge their level of learning and possible difficulties and the parents will be consulted. - The child's class teacher will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression. - The SENCO will be consulted as needed for support and advice and may wish to observe the pupil in class. - In deciding whether to make special educational provision, the teacher and SENCO will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress. - The child may be allocated a specific intervention or support programme which is over and above the quality first class teaching they are provided with.
-If this is the case, parents will be informed. - For higher levels of need, the school will draw on more specialised assessments from external agencies and professionals. - If a pupil has recently been removed from the SEN register they may also fall into this category as continued monitoring will be necessary. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - The child is recorded by the school as being under observation due to concern by parent or teacher but this does not automatically place the child on the school's SEN register.
-Any concerns will be discussed with parents informally or during parent's evenings. - Parent's evenings are used to monitor and assess the progress being made by children. - If pupils are still not making adequate progress once they have had all the interventions and good quality personalised teaching, they will be placed on the SEN register and allocated SEN support.
+We take all parental requests seriously and investigate them all. - Once a pupil has been identified as possibly having SEND they will be closely monitored by the class teacher(s) and SENCo in order to gauge their level of learning and possible difficulties.
+The child's parents will be consulted. - The pupil's class teacher(s) will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression.
+These will be monitored by the Key Stage leader and SENCo. - The SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class. - In deciding whether to make special educational provision, the class teacher(s) and SENCo will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress. - The pupil may be allocated a specific intervention or support programme which is over and above the quality first class teaching they are provided with.
+If this is the case, the class teacher(s) will inform the parents. - For higher levels of need, the school will draw on more specialised assessments from external agencies and professionals. - If a pupil has recently been removed from the SEND register they may also fall into this category as continued monitoring will be necessary. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+They are encouraged to share information and knowledge with the school. - The pupil is recorded by the school as being under observation due to concern by parent or teacher but this does not automatically place the pupil on the school's SEND register.
+Any concerns will be discussed with parents informally or during parent's evenings. - Parent's evenings are used to monitor and assess the progress being made by children - If pupils are still not making adequate progress once they have had all the interventions and good quality personalised teaching, consideration will be given as to whether they should be placed on the SEND register and allocated SEND support. - Pupils identified on the SEND register will have an Individual Education Plan, IEP, which documents SMART, (specific, measurable, achievable, realistic, timely) targets.
+The IEP is written by the class teacher(s) and is reviewed and shared with parents every 6-8 weeks.

-Although the school can identify special educational needs, and make provision to meet those needs, we are not qualified to make diagnoses.
+Although the school can identify special educational needs, and make provision to meet those needs, staff are not qualified to make diagnoses.
 Parents are advised to contact their GP if they think their child may have Autism Spectrum Disorder (ASD), Attention Deficit Disorder (ADD), Attention Deficit and Hyperactivity Disorder (ADHD) or some other disability.

-SECTION 4: MANAGING PUPILS' NEEDS ON THE SEN REGISTER
+SECTION 4: MANAGING PUPILS' NEEDS ON THE SEND REGISTER

-The school will follow the Assess, Plan, Do, Review cycle as outlined in the SEND Code of Practice 2014 to ensure that the needs of children with SEN are catered for.
+The school will follow the Assess, Plan, Do, Review cycle as outlined in the SEND Code of Practice 2014 to ensure that the needs of children with SEND are catered for.

-SEN Support
+SEND Support